Wimborne Minster: Economy

 The aerospace company Cobham plc has headquarters in Wimborne.
 Home decoration company Farrow & Ball began in the town, and is still headquartered nearby in Ferndown.
 The economy of the town is dedicated towards leisure and has shops, restaurants and pubs.
 Tourism is an aspect in the town's economy.
 The town is also served by a Waitrose located on the old Cricket Green and a Co-op supermarket.

-Wimborne railway station
+Transport

 From 1847 to 1977 Wimborne was served by a two-platform railway station.
 The station was built for the Southampton and Dorchester Railway, later part of the London and South Western Railway.
 It was expanded when the Somerset and Dorset Joint Railway was constructed between Bath and Poole.
 Wimborne was used as a reversing point on the Somerset and Dorset, but its importance was reduced when an avoiding line was built from Bailey Gate to Broadstone Junction.
 The station had a large goods yard, the site of which is used for the weekly Wimborne Market.
 The station was closed to passengers in 1964 and sundries (parcels and light goods) in 1966, as a result of the Beeching Axe programme.
 The final goods trains ran in May 1977.

+Buses now serve as the only means of public transport to and from Wimborne.
+Wilts & Dorset subsidiary Morebus operates half-hourly routes 4, 3 to Poole and 13, 13a to Bournemouth.